Brahvi language: Latin script

-Muccá insáńk ájo o izzat ná rid aŧ barebar vadí massuno.
-Ofte puhí o dalíl raseńgáne. andáde ofte asi elo ton ílumí e vaddifoí e.
+"Muccá insáńk ájo o izzat ná rid aŧ barebar vadí massuno.
+Ofte puhí o dalíl raseńgáne. andáde ofte asi elo ton ílumí e vaddifoí e."

 Endangerment

-According to a 2009 UNESCO report, Brahui is one of the 27 languages of Pakistan that are facing the danger of extinction.
+According to a 2009 UNESCO report, Brahvi is one of the 27 languages of Pakistan that are facing the danger of extinction.
 It was classified as "unsafe", the least endangered level out of the five levels of concern (Unsafe, Definitely Endangered, Severely Endangered, Critically Endangered and Extinct).
 This status has since been renamed to "vulnerable".
+In 2014, a constitution amendment bill was proposed in the National Assembly of Pakistan to make Brahvi, alongside other regional languages, as national languages of Pakistan.

 Publications

-Talár is the first daily newspaper in the Brahui language.
-It uses the new Roman orthography and is "an attempt to standardize and develop [the] Brahui language to meet the requirements of modern political, social and scientific discourse."
+Talár is the first daily newspaper in the Brahvi language.
+It uses the new Roman orthography and is "an attempt to standardize and develop [the] Brahvi language to meet the requirements of modern political, social and scientific discourse".